skramm/cpphtmltags/docs/dev_info.md

 - build c++ code to initialize a map holding for each attribute the tags where they are allowed.
 - concatenate first part of header, this generated code, and final part of header to generate the main header file.

-The advantage of such an approach is that in case new tags or attributes are integrated into the standard, only these files need to be edited.
+The advantage of such an approach is that in case new tags or attributes are integrated into the standard, only these files need to be edited, before rebuilding the library with the shell scripts.

 ## Static variables